kevinrobinson/somerville-teacher-tool/README.md

   - Install VirtualBox 5.0.8: https://www.virtualbox.org/wiki/Downloads
   - Install Docker Toolbox: http://docs.docker.com/mac/started/
-  - Use docker-machine to create a new Docker host: `https://docs.docker.com/machine/get-started/`
+  - Use docker-machine to create a new Docker host: https://docs.docker.com/machine/get-started/
   - For convenience, you can add the IP from `docker-machine ip dev` as a line in `/etc/hosts` so you can work with `http://docker:3000` in your browser.

 Run the project using `docker-compose`:

-  - Rebuild all container images: `docker-compose build` (slow the first time)
+  - Rebuild all container images (slow the first time): `docker-compose build`
   - Start bash in a Rails container to create the database and seed it:
     ```
     # Start a new Rails container from your laptop